 “You see, I didn’t know any English,” Karla continues.
 My parents came to this country with strong Spanish but no English.
 My dad left Cuba when he was 13.
 My mom moved from Puerto Rico to California when she was in her early 20’s.
 Got her Bachelors in Puerto Rico, all in Spanish.

-"At school I was the odd one out.
-All I would see were body language.
-Gestures.
-Miradas.
+“At school I was the odd one out.
+All I would see were body language, gestures, miradas.
 I cried to stay home with my parents.
-It was very difficult for me.
+It was very difficult.
 I was at Ponderosa Elementary School in Santa Clara.
+We couldn’t get help for homework at home.
 It was kind of me and my sister on our own.

-"Every time I went to class my heart would start pumping.
+“Every time I went to class my heart would start pumping.
 Reading and writing were a concept I could never get.
-I had to plan ahead.
 Now this person is reading this.
 I have to practice before my turn.
 I would really stumble.
 English was everywhere.
 I would memorize a few things to kind of skip and be as fast as the other person.
-I wouldn't tell anyone!
+I wouldn’t tell anyone!

 “My teacher at the Special Ed program was Ms. Dunn.
 She gave me great encouragement Every morning the school made announcements on the loudspeaker--sports and other things.
 Once a month they would name the “Student of the Month.”
 Each teacher would pick one student, usually a student with straight A’s.”